SwedbankPay/developer.swedbankpay.com/_includes/instrument-mode.md

 ## Available Payment Methods

-The valid methods for the `paymentOrder` can be retrieved from the `availableInstruments` parameter in the `paymentOrder` response.
+The valid payment methods for the `paymentOrder` can be retrieved from the `availableInstruments` parameter in the `paymentOrder` response.
 Using a merchant set up with contracts for `Creditcard`, `Swish` and `Invoice`, `availableInstruments` will look like this: